snackCake/docs/Broadleaf-Concepts/REST/REST-Tutorials.md

 And that's it!
 Broadleaf's merge process will replace the default wrapper implementation with your HotSauceWrapper implementation.
 Your wrap logic will control what gets serialized and what doesn't.
 Any calls to get a HotSauce product will result in your wrapper class being instantiated and your wrap method being called.
 The Scoville Units will be returned as part of the message, and the active start and end dates will be suppressed.

 ## Creating your own RESTful services
 In order to create a net new RESTful service, you simply need to implement an endpoint.
-More information about JAX-RS is available [[here | http://docs.oracle.com/javaee/6/tutorial/doc/giepu.html]].
+More information about JAX-RS is available [here](http://docs.oracle.com/javaee/6/tutorial/doc/giepu.html).
 The important things to note are:

 1. Make sure that your RESTful endpoint is a Spring-managed bean.
 This can be accomplished by using the @Component or @Service annotations, or by adding the bean to the merged application context via XML configuration.